tenzir/tenzir/web/docs/tql2/operators/every.md

 # every

-Runs a pipeline every time an `interval` elapses.
+Runs a pipeline periodically at a fixed interval.

 ```tql
 every interval:duration { … }